snekit-com/snekit-com/src/who-we-are.md

   <div class="value-item">
     <h3>Mission Alignment</h3>
-    <p>We choose to work with organizations making positive social and environmental impact.
+    <p>We choose to work with organisations making positive social and environmental impact.
 Your mission becomes our mission.</p>
   </div>

   <div class="value-item">